 A large majority of the blinds we sell are Roller Blinds.
 Roller blinds , as I always say, are the modern version of a Roman Blind.
-Roller blinds work similarly to a Roller Towel.
+Roller blinds work similarly to a Roller Towel / toilet roll.
 There is a tube at the top that the fabric rolls around.
 The tube is then attached to two brackets on either side.
 A loop metal or plastic chain eases the blind up and down.
 That’s it.
 Or is it…

 Generally speaking, we supply all of our roller blinds with stainless steel or metal chains.
 Metal Chains provide for a more modern look and are longer lasting and stronger than the plastic ones.
 Additional colors are available from certain manufacturers: black, cream, grey, and metal.
 The Decor Connection started supplying metal chains as standard a while back.
 Metal chains, besides looking modern and elegant, provide more stability and durability than their plastic counterparts.
 Some chains have weights at the bottom, while others do not.
 There are hold-down cleats that are perfect to keep the chain out of the way and are a great safety feature if there are children in the home.

 Many customers want to automate their homes, so why not also the blinds?!
 Motorization is an easy process.
 The motor is placed in the tube of the roller blind and connected to a remote control.
 We pre-program the remote to have “favorite” settings.
 Perhaps the customer always wants certain blinds to go up and down together.
-Or maybe two blinds over a sliding door?
+Or maybe there are two blinds over a sliding door.
 A remote comes programmed to raise and lower all blinds in the home at once!
 There are remotes specifically for each system we carry.
 There are 5, 10, 15 channel remotes that allow for maximum programability.
 Some remotes even come with a variety of colors to choose from or holders for the remote to slip into that attaches to the wall.

 Sheerweave Roller Blinds